Nextflow

 Henri E. Bal , Jennifer G. Steiner , Andrew S. Tanenbaum

 Nextflow is a workflow system for creating scalable, portable, and reproducible workflows.
-It is based on the dataflow programming model, which greatly simplifies the writing of parallel and distributed pipelines, allowing you to focus on the flow of data and computation.
-Nextflow can deploy workflows on a variety of execution platforms, including your local machine, HPC schedulers, AWS Batch, Azure Batch, Google Cloud Batch, and Kubernetes.
-Additionally, it supports many ways to manage your software dependencies, including Conda, Spack, Docker, Podman, Singularity, and more.
+It uses a dataflow programming model that simplifies writing parallel and distributed pipelines by allowing you to focus on data flow and computation.
+Nextflow can deploy workflows on a variety of execution platforms, including your local machine, HPC schedulers, and cloud.
+Additionally, Nextflow supports a range of compute environments, software container runtimes, and package managers, allowing workflows to be executed in reproducible and isolated environments.

 Get started